apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 As a quick refresher for what the federal issues are, it’s worth checking in on what the federal government actually *does* in Canada.
 You may be losing sleep over the sorry state of our road signage, but those aren’t the kind of signs Ottawa is looking at.

 At a high level, the question is: who do you want making decisions about the environment, federal taxes, seniors’ benefits, immigration, personal rights, foreign affairs and trade, national defense, large infrastructure funding like public transit or social housing, and some aspects of indigenous affairs and healthcare?
-You know, the big stuff.
+You know, the big stuff?

 When it comes to platform details, [the CBC has a reasonable platforms breakdown](https://newsinteractives.cbc.ca/elections/federal/2019/party-platforms/) of what the parties have to say on some of these key items.
 For many issues, though, often the question isn’t “who promises to reduce greenhouse gases by what I’ve personally determined is the correct amount”, but rather “who do I expect will in practice make the biggest impact on climate?”
 And for many issues, the party platforms haven’t laid out a lot of concrete action.

 Perhaps that’s unsurprising.
-In this political moment, there isn’t one critical social debate or internal conflict driving parties’ platforms.
+In this political moment, there isn’t one critical social debate or national referendum driving parties’ platforms.
 While that’s maybe for the best, it makes for a bit of a boring election.

 To some degree, the boringness is exaggerated because Canada’s political parties currently break down on fairly traditional left-right axes.
 There is no distinctly libertarian party with a socially progressive but fiscally conservative agenda, for example.
 Given that, it’s pretty tough for 5 or 6 parties to carve out distinct compelling takes on the issues.
-As a result, we mostly have different leaders arguing not about *what to do*, but *how much to do it* – plus one drunk guy in the corner claiming that climate change is not caused by humans and that [rapidly increasing carbon dioxide just means more “food for plants”](https://nationalpost.com/news/politics/maxime-bernier-believes-in-climate-change-but-defends-argument-that-co2-is-just-food-for-plants).
+As a result, we mostly have different leaders arguing not about what to do, but *how much to do it* – plus one drunk guy in the corner claiming that climate change is not caused by humans and that [rapidly increasing carbon dioxide just means more “food for plants”](https://nationalpost.com/news/politics/maxime-bernier-believes-in-climate-change-but-defends-argument-that-co2-is-just-food-for-plants).

 Given that, rather than digging into any issue in detail, I’m going to recap the national parties in rough progressive to conservative order, and consider where they’re at and why you may want to vote for them.